Hi Bold Bakers!

 Get my base Crazy Dough Recipe, and come back every Sunday at 8:30am Pacific Time for more Crazy Dough variations!

 - 1 cup (3oz/90g) grated cheddar cheese

-- Once crazy dough had proofed and knocked back remove from the blow and transfer onto a lightly floured surface.
+Once crazy dough had proofed and knocked back remove from the bowl and transfer onto a lightly floured surface.

-- Divide the dough into two balls to make 2 loafs or brad or use the whole recipe for one larger loaf.
+Divide the dough into two balls to make 2 loafs of bread or use the whole recipe for one larger loaf.

 SUBMIT YOUR OWN PHOTOS OF THIS RECIPE

 Hi Bold Bakers!
 I’m Gemma Stafford, a professional chef originally from Ireland, and I’m passionate about sharing my years of experience to show you how to make game-changing baking recipes with over-the-top results!
 Join more than 1 Million other Bold Bakers in the community for new video recipes every week!